summer5301/Transformer-based-Time-series-Prediction-on-Traffic-Data/README.md

 #  Model Selection

 This work chose two recent emerged transformer-based models: "TimeSeriesTransformer" and "Autoformer".
-The former is a vanilla encoder-decoder Transformer for time series forecasting contributed by Kashif (cite), etc. This decoder-only transformer architecture that uses lags as co-variates with is pretrained on a large corpus of diverse time series data from several domains, and demonstrates strong zero-shot generalization capabilities.
-The later, "Autoformer", was introduced by Wu, ect (\cite).
+The former is a vanilla encoder-decoder Transformer for time series forecasting contributed by [Kashif, etc] (https://arxiv.org/abs/2310.08278).

-a novel architecture that integrates a decomposition framework with an Auto-Correlation mechanism.
+This decoder-only transformer architecture that uses lags as co-variates with is pretrained on a large corpus of diverse time series data from several domains, and demonstrates strong zero-shot generalization capabilities.
+"Autoformer" was introduced by [Wu, ect](https://arxiv.org/abs/2106.13008) as a novel architecture integrates a decomposition framework with an Auto-Correlation mechanism.

 Together, TimeSeriesTransformer and Autoformer represent state-of-the-art approaches to our best knowledge that blend traditional forecasting insights with modern deep learning innovations, offering promising new directions for complex, real-world time-series prediction tasks.
 By comparing these models, we investigate whether their attention-based structures can effectively learn and predict monthly collision trends in NYC over a 12-month horizon, and provide explanations for the results we obtained.